baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 # Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn
 This repository serves as a storage location for important files pertaining to the following research paper: "Simulating the Influence of Temperature Variation on Allowable Storage Time of Shelled Corn".
-This research paper was written by myself, Bailey J. Adams (Iowa State University), and Kurt A. Rosentrater (Iowa State University).
+This research paper was written by Bailey J. Adams (Iowa State University) and Kurt A. Rosentrater (Iowa State University).